JoshuaOP/RankForge/README.md

 **Playtime requirement not progressing**
 Check that `PlaytimeTracker` initialized on startup (look for errors in the console).
 Relog — the `PlayerJoinEvent` re-registers your session start.
 Confirm the rank's `playtime` value is greater than zero.
 Use `/rank requirements` to see the playtime line.

-**Old `playtime-minutes` config stopped working**
+**Old `playtime` config stopped working**
 It has not stopped working.
 The key is fully supported.
-Add `playtime: 1hr` to new ranks going forward; existing `playtime-minutes` entries require no changes.
+Add `playtime: 1hr` to new ranks going forward; existing `playtime` entries require no changes.

 **Invalid playtime format error**
 Ensure the value uses only the supported units (`d`, `hr`, `m`, `s`) with whole numbers and no special characters.
 Valid: `1d 12hr 30m`.
 Invalid: `1.5d`, `2hours`, `90`.